bjw-s/helm-charts/docs/app-template/upgrade-instructions.md

 ## From 3.x.x to 4.0.x

-Migrating from v3.x to v4.x introduces breaking changes in two main areas.
+Migrating from v3.x to v4.x introduces a number of breaking changes.
 Additionally, the minimum required Kubernetes version has been increased to version **1.28.x**.

 #### Resource names